Daniel Hutton Ferris

 I'm a political theorist at Newcastle University.

-Last year I was a postdoctoral researcher at Stanford's Center for Ethics and before that I studied in Oxford, Toronto, and Frankfurt.
+Before coming to Newcastle I was a postdoctoral researcher at Stanford University's Center for Ethics and studied in Oxford, Frankfurt and Toronto.

 My main research interest is in democratic theory; I interpret and evaluate novel forms of representation and participation.